-What Wedding Ceremony Rituals & Traditions are used Today?
+What Wedding Ceremony Rituals & Traditions Do We Use Today?

 Some wedding ceremony rituals & traditions are used so often that we expect them.
 The ‘kiss’ is one of these traditions that we see in most ‘western culture’ weddings.
-Further, these ‘expected’ rituals are often regarded as ‘must have’ wedding traditions.
+Consequently, we expect this ritual as a ‘must have’ wedding tradition.

-Exchanging or giving of wedding rings is a popular ritual or tradition that is part of many wedding ceremonies.
-The bride may receive a wedding ring, or the bride and groom may exchange weddings rings.
-Wedding rings are regarded as tokens or symbols of the loving vows made in the marriage contract.
-However, couples may choose to exchange or give other some form of love token rather than rings.
+Exchanging or giving of wedding rings is a popular ritual or tradition that is also a ‘must have’ in many wedding ceremonies.
+Wedding rings are the traditional tokens or symbols of the loving vows made in the marriage contract.
+However, it is up to the couple to exchange or give other some form of love token rather than rings.

 But back to the ‘kiss’ and its significance.
 What is its history?